confluentinc/ksql/docs/includes/ksql-includes.rst

         ---------------

    .. tip:: You can run ``DESCRIBE pageviews_original;`` to see the schema for
       the stream.
-Notice that KSQL created additional columns called ``ROWTIME``, which corresponds to the Kafka message timestamp, and ``ROWKEY``, which corresponds to the Kafka message key.
+Notice that KSQL created two additional columns, named ``ROWTIME``, which corresponds with the Kafka message timestamp, and ``ROWKEY``, which corresponds with the Kafka message key.

 #.
 Create a table, named ``users_original``, from the ``users`` Kafka topic,
    specifying the ``value_format`` of ``JSON``.